travel in Spain?

 Best tourist season: April-October, tho' the coasts and islands are

-often fine and fairly warm in winter; the north and mountains are cool and
+often fine and fairly warm in winter; the north and mountains are cooler and

-can be bitterly cold (below zero) in north/central Spain - including
+Worst: December-February can be bitterly cold (below zero) and damp in north/central Spain - including

 Madrid - and the rain in Spain doesn't just fall on the plain, Andalusia gets it too.